-Set within a contemporary Hong Kong, you play as Wei Shen: An undercover cop from San Francisco whose been sent to investigate the conflict between two of the cities biggest gangs – the Sun On Yee and 18K Triads.
+Set within a contemporary Hong Kong, you play as Wei Shen: An undercover cop from San Francisco whose been sent to investigate the conflict between two of the city’s biggest gangs – the Sun On Yee and 18K Triad.

 Story-wise, I think Sleeping Dogs has a fantastic story.
 It’s emotional and doesn’t shy away from showing the massive consequences of conflict within organised crime as well as the juggling of being an undercover cop.
 There’s only a select few side missions in the game, but that’s less of a concern when the main story knocks it out of the park and gets you invested with great level design, great cutscenes and great tension-building gameplay.

 The balance of being an undercover cop and a gang member is not only shown in the story either; each mission has a “Cop” and “Triad” score which helps you level up skills and progress further.
 However, these scores come with challenges such as the triad score depending on your fighting ability and the cop score making sure you stay within the rules of the law (e.g no stealing cars, running into pedestrians or breaking railings and lampposts).
 Especially with the cop score, these can be tricky to keep on three bars as you high-speed chase to catch rival gang members.